CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

    * **Password**: <inject key="AzureAdUserPassword"></inject>

    ![](media/image8.png "Enter Password")

+1. If Action required pop-up window appears, click on **Ask later**.

 1. If you see the pop-up **Stay Signed in?**, select **No**.

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.